-- (a) The interrogation shall be conducted at a reasonable hour, preferably at a time when the public safety officer is on duty, or during the normal waking hours for the public safety officer, unless the seriousness of the inquiry requires otherwise.
-If the interrogation does occur during off-duty time of the public safety officer being interrogated, the public safety officer shall be compensated for any off-duty time in accordance with regular department procedures, and the public safety officer shall not be released from employment for any work missed. - (b) The public safety officer shall be informed prior to the interrogation of the rank, name, and command of the officer in charge of the interrogation, the interrogating officers, and all other persons to be present during the interrogation.
-All questions directed to the public safety officer under interrogation shall be asked by and through no more than two interrogators at one time. - (c) The public safety officer shall be informed of the nature of the inquiry prior to any interrogation. - (d) The interrogating session shall be for a reasonable period taking into consideration gravity and complexity of the issue being investigated.
-The person under interrogation shall be allowed to attend to his or her own personal physical necessities. - (e) The public safety officer under interrogation shall not be subjected to offensive language or threatened with punitive action, except that an officer refusing to respond to questions or submit to interrogations shall be informed that failure to answer questions directly related to the inquiry or interrogation may result in punitive action.
-No promise of reward shall be made as an inducement to answering any question.
-The employer shall not cause the public safety officer under interrogation to be subjected to visits by the press or news media without his or her express consent nor shall his or her home address or photograph be given to the press or news media without his or her express consent.
+- 3253.
+When any firefighter is under investigation and subjected to interrogation by his or her commanding officer, or any other member designated by the employing department or licensing or certifying agency, that could lead to punitive action, the interrogation shall be conducted under the following conditions: - (a) The interrogation shall be conducted at a reasonable hour, at a time when the firefighter is on duty, unless an imminent threat to the safety of the public requires otherwise.
+If the interrogation does occur during off-duty time of the firefighter being interrogated, the firefighter shall be compensated for any off-duty time in accordance with regular department procedures.
+The firefighter's compensation shall not be reduced as a result of any work missed while being interrogated. - (b) The firefighter under investigation shall be informed, prior to the interrogation, of the rank, name, and command of the officer or other person in charge of the interrogation, the interrogating officer, and all other persons to be present during the interrogation.
+All questions directed to the firefighter under interrogation shall be asked by and through no more than two interrogators at one time. - (c) The firefighter under investigation shall be informed of the nature of the investigation prior to any interrogation. - (d) The interrogating session shall be for a reasonable period taking into consideration the gravity and complexity of the issue being investigated.
+The person under interrogation shall be allowed reasonable breaks to attend to his or her own personal physical necessities. - (e) (1) The firefighter under interrogation shall not be subjected to offensive language or threatened with punitive action.
+A promise of reward shall not be made as an inducement to answering any question.
+The employer shall provide to, and obtain from, an employee a formal grant of immunity from criminal prosecution, in writing, before the employee may be compelled to respond to incriminating questions in an interrogation.
+Subject to that grant of immunity, a firefighter refusing to respond to questions or submit to interrogations shall be informed that the failure to answer questions directly related to the investigation or interrogation may result in punitive action.

-SB 388 -6-
+$SB 388 \qquad \qquad -6-$